 The majority of Woodsworth’s students study full-time and are admitted directly from high school.
-However, Woodsworth’s place is unique amongst the colleges at the University of Toronto in that many of its students are part-time and the college remains committed to serving their needs.
+However, Woodsworth’s place is unique amongst the colleges at the University of Toronto in that approximately one-third of its students are part-time and the college remains committed to serving their needs.
 All of its students have full access to the courses and programs offered through the Faculty of Arts & Science.

 In 2004, Woodsworth College was proud to open its residence at 321 Bloor Street West.
 The building, designed by architects alliance, is an imposing glass structure at the corner of Bloor and St. George Streets and offers 371 students on campus accommodation in an apartment style setting.
 The Residence has been an exciting addition to the College for all its students.

 The College was founded in 1974 and its initial role was to provide an administrative home for a predominantly part-time student body in the Faculty of Arts and Science.
 It was named after J.S.
 Woodsworth who was an advocate for social justice, a Member of Parliament and a founder of the Co-operative Commonwealth Federation (CCF), the forerunner of the NDP.
 Its first physical home was the Victorian house at 119 St. George Street once belonging to Alexander MacArthur.
 As its student population grew so did the demand for more space.
-In 1992 the new award winning building, designed by KPMB Architects, was opened which provided much needed classrooms, study space and a cafe as well as the beautiful Peter F. Bronfman Courtyard.
+In 1992 the award winning building, designed by KPMB Architects, was opened which provided much needed classrooms, study space and a cafe as well as the beautiful Peter F. Bronfman Courtyard.